Dentures Bellingham

 The answer to this question depends.
 If you need a tooth removed before receiving dentures, you will likely experience some soreness and discomfort; however, this should only last a few days.
 Once you are fitted with your new denture, you may feel some minor irritation because your jaw, bone, and gums will need to adjust to your new fixture.
 Not to mention, your tongue will need to learn to maneuver with your new denture in place.
 While this irritation can vary from person to person, it typically can take a few months before your denture feels more “normal.”

 If you are switching to a new set of dentures, you may actually find that the adjustment phase takes longer than before, but should you notice that the discomfort is not dissipating as quickly as your denture dentist in Bellingham said it would, make sure to call the office.
-It may be that your dentures do not fit properly or there may be an underlying issue that needs to be resolved.
+It may be that your dentures do not fit properly, or there may be an underlying issue that needs to be resolved.

 Is it hard to talk with dentures?

 Yes, in the beginning, it can be difficult to talk while wearing your dentures.
 The reason is that it is a foreign object in your mouth, and your tongue and other facial features must adjust.
-How long it will take can vary from person to person, but the more your practice speaking, the quicker the adjustment phase will be.
+How long it will take can vary from person to person, but the more you practice speaking, the quicker the adjustment phase will be.
 If you notice a lisp, you’ll want to practice reading aloud to yourself and saying difficult words repeatedly.
-You may also want to speak slowly at first as well as bite down and swallow before starting to talk.
+You may also want to speak slowly at first, as well as bite down and swallow before starting to talk.
 The reason is that your denture can slip if you’re not used to talking while wearing dentures.
 You can also use a small bit of dental adhesive to keep your dentures firmly in place during the adjustment period.

 Can I use regular toothpaste to clean my dentures?

 No, it is best to avoid using traditional toothpaste on your dentures.
 While you are expected to clean and rinse your dentures daily, you will need to use a mild dishwashing liquid or hand soap.
 You can also opt for a specialized denture cleaner.
 Toothpaste can be abrasive and result in scratches to your artificial teeth.
-Also, you’ll want to make sure you’re using a soft-bristled toothbrush to clean your dentures.
+Also, you’ll want to make sure you’re using a soft-bristle toothbrush to clean your dentures.
 Making sure they are cleaned after every meal will help to keep food particles, bad bacteria, and odors from developing and forming on your prosthetic.